Grace-Ventures/frontend-interview-template/README.md

 Please pick either the `react` folder for JS, or `react-ts` folder for TS. `cd` into the folder, then run the project with `npm i && npm run dev`.

 ## What you will be building
-- A sample data is provided in the repository (`src/data`).
+- Sample data is provided in the repository (`src/data`).
 You will need to call the exported async function to fetch the dummy data.
 Please use native React API to fetch this data.
 - With the sample data, please build a table view with these features:
   - Display all data
     - The dummy API call has a small chance of failure, please account for this error state.